-The total amount of reports was about 2.000 in the year 2006, which was closely below the top year of 2005 with a total of 2.100 reports.
-The statistics about the kind of reported contents within the past years clearly prove that reports on child pornography significantly outweigh reports on right wing radicalism, with a total of approx. 95 %.
-A possible reason is the sensibility of the Internet users, who have stronger moral concerns about child pornographic contents compared to right wing extremist contents.
+The statistics about the type of reported contents within the past years clearly prove that reports on child pornography significantly outweigh reports on right wing radicalism, with a total of approx. 95 %.
+A possible reason is the sensibility of the Internet users, who have stronger legal or moral concerns about child pornographic contents compared to right wing extremist contents.
 Apart from that, it can be assumed that child pornographic contents are much more frequent on the Internet.